ga-wdi-lessons/angular-resources/readme.md

 > With the person next to you, take 15 minutes to walk through the following part of the lesson plan, up to the `Factories and Services` header.
 Read our descriptions of the different components.

-> As you go, make a list of up to 3 things on which you could use the most clarification.
-We'll then take the next 5 minutes to clarify them as a class.
+> We'll then take the next 5 minutes for questions.

-Where we're picking up the app, it has...
-* A functioning index route that uses grumbles hardcoded into the index controller
-* The makings of a show route.
-We'll need to build this out.

 Run the below commands to clone this class' starter code.
 You will not be using the code you created in the `ui-router` class.